On Particle Mass Changes and GR: Space-time Topology Causes LHC Leakage

 Consider then particle rest mass changes in an accelerator experiment.
-Within a four-dimensional spherical region $U$, centered on the experiment and of linear size $L$, the probability density to create a topological identification through time between the center of $U$ and another spatial point scales like $1/r^3$, for an observer with a measuring apparatus residing at a distance $r$ from the center of $U$ and on its spatial boundary.
-The probability to find a particle with a changed rest mass outside of a radius $r$, with $cT<r\le L$, is then $p\sim log(L/r)/log(L/cT)=log(DcT/r)/log(D)$, only weakly dependent on computational details that affect $L$.
+Within a 4-dimensional spherical region $U$, centered on the experiment and of linear size $\le L$, the probability density to enjoy a topological identification through time between the center of $U$ and another spatial point scales like $1/r^3$, for an observer with a measuring apparatus residing at a distance $r$ from the center of $U$ and on its spatial boundary.
+The probability to find a particle with a changed rest mass outside of a radius $r$, with $cT<r<L$, is then $p(r)=log(L/r)/log(L/cT)=log(DcT/r)/log(D)$, only weakly dependent on details that affect $L$ or $r$.

-The LHC[5] that becomes operational soon, reaches energies in excess of 10 TeV, much larger than $E_H$.
-Thus, the LHC can induce particle mass changes and probe space-time reconnection effects through the particle leakage that it experiences.
-I.e., $L\sim 10^6$ km, even if $T$ is as small as the Planck time, with a probability $p\sim 20$\% to encounter particles with changed rest masses beyond $r\sim 10$ m from an experimental region.
-If leakage is confirmed, then a topological description of space-time[6,7] and particle rest mass seems appropriate, and one that deals with quantum fields[2,8].
+The LHC reaches energies in excess of 7-14 TeV, much larger than $E_H$.
+Thus, the LHC can induce particle mass changes and probe space-time topology effects through the particle leakage that it experiences.
+I.e., $L\sim 10^6$ km, even if $T$ is as small as the Planck time.
+The latter time scale is appropriate for $L(T^3)$, see[3,5,6,7].
+One finds a probability $p(r)\approx 18$\% to encounter particles with changed rest masses beyond $r\sim 10$ m from the experimental event.
+An experimental region of $r\approx 10$ m seems reasonable for an apparatus like the CMS or ATLAS inside the LHC, and the dependence of $p$ on $r$ is logarithmic anyway.

+A subtle point arises for (the detection of) the Higgs boson itself.
+The Higgs boson must somehow both change its rest mass and generate its rest mass, relative to $E_H$.
+This has to involve some mass {\it difference} that depends on the global nature of the observer and the observee[7], i.e., on the value of $p(r)$.
+Hence, the topological identifications on $L(T^3)$ must affect the mass of the Higgs boson as much as its spatial appearance in terms of $r$.

+Realize then that the topological leakage identified above is a 4-space phenomenon.
+Any mass scale $M_0$ has an associated 4-space volume $V_0=1/M_0^4$.
+So this $V_0$ is rescaled to $V=(1-p)^{-1}V_0$ through $L(T^3)$.
+For a {\it physical} global Higgs mass $M_0$, the topologically rescaled {\it observable} local Higgs mass is therefore $M=V^{-1/4}=(1-p)^{1/4}M_0$.
+Obviously, only in the limit of large $r$ (approaching an apparatus size of $L$), the value of $p(r)$ goes to zero and a single global mass is measured.
+In practice, the value of $r$ is much larger than the Planck scale and much smaller than $L$.
+Hence, a fraction $1-p$ (or $p$) of all produced Higgs bosons are detectable inside (or outside) $r\sim 10$ m at the local mass value $M$.
+This while a fraction $p$ (or $1-p$) of all produced Higgs bosons are detectable inside (or outside) $r\sim 10$ m at the global mass value $M_0$.